 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives might be available to you if your solar system produces over a specified (usually small) amount of electricity.
-This category of incentives is usually handled by the state government.
-You can sell any SRECs you have to your utility company or other buyers, and the money you receive in return is typically considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are normally handled at the state level.
+Once your solar panel system meets the threshold (normally a small amount of energy production), you can receive SRECs that you can then sell to your utility company or other buyers.
+The money you make from the sale is usually considered part of your taxable income.

 Federal Solar Incentives

-The ITC can be applied to the total cost of solar panel installation, including the panels themselves as well as equipment, accessories and labor.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
+Initially, the credit applied to 30% of the total cost — for panels, accessories, equipment and labor — although the percentage may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the amount you can claim.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-Homeowners can now qualify for a credit equal to 30% of the total solar system installation costs for projects that began after January 1, 2022 and will be finished by the end of 2032.
-The percentage will then begin to decrease yearly until the Clean Energy Credit ends in 2035.
-The expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar systems installed between 2022 and 2032.
+After this, the percentage will decrease slightly each year until the end of the program in 2035.
+The expansion also makes it easier to get credit for energy storage systems, beginning in 2023.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Salisbury solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Salisbury solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-Like with federal incentives, these could include tax credits, rebates and more.
-These incentives might be offered by your county or municipality, or by the Pennsylvania government.
-Some incentives may be available for a limited time, while others are ongoing.
+Some solar incentives are often also provided at the state and local level.
+As with federal incentives, these might include rebates, tax credits and more.
+Incentives may be given by your county or municipality, or by the state of Pennsylvania.
+Some incentives might only be available for a limited time, while others are ongoing.